UPDATE JUNE 2015

 In its first year (1999), the programming of the Martha’s Vineyard Film Society consisted of a weekly summer’s night screening of a classic film, using 16mm projectors, at the Grange Hall in West Tisbury.
 Our programming grew to regular weekly programs at the Katharine Cornell Theatre in 2002, with supplemental screenings at venues across the Island, including: the historic Tabernacle, Union Chapel, Vineyard Playhouse, Capawock Theatre, MV Hebrew Center, and outdoors at the Featherstone Center for the Arts.
 Since these early nomadic years, the MVFS has grown from the dream of a handful of volunteers, to a vibrant, year-round cultural organization with over 1900 members.
 After turning down the lights for the first film in 1999, we have shown over 800 feature length and short films that otherwise would not have been shown and enjoyed on the Island.
-Even though the enormous amount films the MVFS has shown–films that otherwise would not have been shown and enjoyed on the Island–is an achievement in and of itself, perhaps the MVFS’s greatest achievement is the annual Martha’s Vineyard International Film Festival.
-Now in its ninth year, the festival takes place over four days each September and draws thousands of filmgoers from on and off the Island.
+Even though the enormous amount films the MVFS has shown–films that otherwise would not have been shown and enjoyed on the Island–is an achievement in and of itself, perhaps the MVFS’s greatest achievement is its annual Martha’s Vineyard International Film Festival.
+Celebrating its 10th Anniversary, the festival takes place over six days each September and draws thousands of filmgoers from on and off the Island.
 For the Film Society to continue to grow, however, the nomadic existence would have to come to an end, as the Film Society needed to drop anchor and find itself a permanent home.